chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 ---------------------
 File
 ---------------------
 The ``file`` insertion method inserts particles in a similar way to the ``list`` insertion method.
-The main difference between these two methods is the option to use external files provided by the ``list of input files`` parameter.
-This parameter is set at ``particles.input`` by default, but a file list can be specified.
+The main difference between these two methods is the use of external files provided by the ``list of input files`` parameter.
+A single file or a list of files may be specified.
 At each insertion time step, a different file will be used.
-If the end of the list is reached and there are still particles to be inserted, the list returns to the first file.
+If the end of the file list is reached and there are still particles to be inserted, the list returns to the first file.
 An insertion file must follow this structure:

 .. code-block:: text